bbtsws/ts/section-2-declarations/README.md

 for how they are used.

 ## [Lab 1](lab1)
-### What you'll learn
+### What you'll be working with
 - Union types
 - Interfaces
 - function definitions

 ## [Lab 2](lab2)
-### What you'll learn
+### What you'll be working with
 - Generics
 - Interfaces
 - function definitions